seg-leonelsanches/leos-music-shop-laravel-php/README.md

 ## Starting in Development

+Before starting, make sure you have the corresponding Segment Write Key registered into your `.env` file.
+You can find the Segment Write Key in your Segment source's settings.

 Open two terminal windows and navigate to the project directory.
 In the first terminal window, run the following command to start the Laravel server:

 ```bash